Irrotational Contact Fields: A Family of Convex Approximations

-We observe that, unlike the lagged model, this similar model strongly couples the friction and normal components.
-This however comes at the cost of a model in which the normal component depends on the slip velocity, an artifact of the approximation.
-We characterize the strength of this artifact in the following sections.
+Unlike the Lagged model, the Similar model strongly couples friction and normal components.
+However, this introduces a dependency of the normal component on slip speed, an artifact we quantify in the following sections.